-The Education Programs Allowance will be paid directly to the school and will be applied to voluntary contributions for Year 7 - 10.
-For Year 11 and 12 students in receipt of the allowance, the money will be applied towards their charges.
+The Education Programs Allowance will be paid directly to the school and will be applied to Compulsory School Charges for Year 7 - 12.

 SENIOR SCHOOL

 Charges will depend upon the course chosen.
 Some specific courses will incur higher costs dependent upon such items as textbooks, subject specific resources, materials, excursions, certificates and work placement.
 Students involved in work placement must pay the associated fees prior to commencement of the work placement.